Best 55-inch TVs Buying Guide: Welcome to What Hi-Fi?'s guide to the best 55-inch 4K TVs you can buy in 2021.

-We can't praise the Philips OLED805 highly enough – it produces a natural-looking picture that impresses and superb sound for a TV.
-Provided you're willing to forego a few cutting-edge features, this well-priced allrounder is the best 55in TV you can currently buy.
+We can't praise the Philips OLED805 highly enough – it produces a natural-looking picture that impresses and superb sound by TV standards.
+Provided you're willing to forego a few cutting-edge features, this well-priced all-rounder is one of the best 55-inch TVs you can currently buy.

 Sound is rich and bass is surprisingly solid for a TV.
-As for the software, Philips has opted for Google's Android TV operating system, which places plenty of apps at your disposal (although it's a shame that Apple TV app is currently missing).
+As for the software, Philips has opted for Google's Android TV operating system, which places plenty of apps at your disposal.

 Read the full Philips OLED805 review

-Sony might now be in the shade of LG and Samsung in some people's minds when it comes to TVs, but its clever picture processing and innovative TV sound technology makes this cutting-edge OLED one of the company's best new models.
+Sony might now be in the shade of LG and Samsung in some people's minds when it comes to TVs, but its clever picture processing and innovative TV sound technology make this 2020 OLED one of the company's best models.